orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

    - Data Tampering (DT)
    - Information Disclosure (ID)
    - Code execution (CE, DoS, DT, ID)
+     - C/C++ apps/libs that process user generated content.
+       These should be hardened with a minimum of `-fhardened` or all of the set
+       below:

+       - `-fstack-protector`
+       - `-D_FORTIFY_SOURCE=2` with `-O1` or above
+       - `-fPIC`
+       - `-fPIE` `-pie`
+       - `-Wl,-z,noexecstack`
+       - `-Wl,-z,relro -Wl,-z,now`

+       These hardening flags need to also be verified.
+This is to mitigate against a CE based Zero Click Attack.

+     - C/C++ daemons or SUID programs.
+       These should be hardened with `-fstack-clash-protection`.
    - Improper permissions (DT, ID)
    - Critical/high severity (DoS, DT, ID)
    - Telemetry (ID).
 It should always be disabled.